Discipline: Dance, Interdisciplinary, Music, Writing

 The performance was profound.
 I was deeply moved by the experience.
 To see young girls of 8-9 dance interpretively with joy was amazing.
 Having the rest of Junior school girls come and see the extravaganza was so great.
 On many levels, the Space Extravaganza exemplified what can be done in school to make learning fun and challenging and a unique growth experience for children.
 If this could be incorporated somehow into the curriculum for all grades, particularly junior school, this would be a wonderful opportunity for the girls to learn, whatever topic.
 Space is pretty grand as far as subject matter goes, but there are numerous ways dance can be used as a learning tool for science.
 How fun for children to feel science!
 Parent Survey

-In a 15 week workshop (2 - 3 classes per week) students will learn, create, and perform a variety of dance styles including creative dance, jazz dance, and hip hop.
+In this workshop students will learn, create and perform a variety of dance styles including creative dance, jazz dance and hip hop.
 Students will develop foundational movements skills and be introduced to the creative process.
-Along with learning about dance as its own subject and discipline, the students will also be supporting and enhancing their learning about the Grade 3 Science unit through this multi-intelligence approach.
+Along with learning about dance as its own subject and discipline, the students will also be supporting and enhancing their learning about the Grade 3 science unit through this multi-intelligence approach.
 Students become actively engaged in learning and demonstrating their knowledge about the phases of the moon, the great bear constellation and our solar system as they adventure through space to find the ninth planet... the Dancing Planet!